The FCO's Travel Aware Campaign

 Foreign and Commonwealth Office (FCO) Advice

 Before you travel it is absolutely vital that you check the FCO’s advice on your destination, which will include information on everything from inoculations and visas to terrorism and common tourist issues.
-To view the FCO’s ‘Know Before you Go’ advice, please enter your destination into the Travel Aware widget below.
+To view the FCO’s ‘Know Before you Go’ advice, please select your destination of choice on the FCO’s Travel Advice website.
 Please note, Holidaysafe does not provide cover for any trip which goes against the advice of the Foreign and Commonwealth Office (FCO).

 Your holiday is all booked, your travel insurance purchased, but to make sure your holiday goes to plan we have listed some general advice to follow, before and during your holiday, along with a small checklist of things to do when you come back.

 - If you’re travelling within the EU, it is very important that you obtain and carry a European Health Insurance Card or ‘EHIC’.
 (The EHIC is an updated version of the old E111 form).
 If you need medical treatment in any European Member State including Switzerland, producing the EHIC at the time of treatment should ensure that you receive discounted or free treatment in any state or public healthcare facility.
 Please note the EHIC will not be accepted in private clinics.
 The EHIC is free when ordered through the NHS website, and is valid for five years, so make sure your EHIC is still valid before travel.
 Each member of your family will need their own individual card.